pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 **Untyped and Typed**

 Constants can be declared with or without a type in Go.
-If we are declaring literal constant, then we are actually declaring declaring constants that are untyped and unnamed.
+If we are declaring literal constant, then we are declaring constants that are untyped and unnamed.

 E.g.:
 ```go